eXpandFramework/Reactive.XAF/src/Modules/Reactive.Logger/Readme.md

 All messages are buffered until after the logon where we have a valid database and then stored in the database.
 However there is also a file logging which happens on Realtime and can be found in path with the `_RXLogger.log` suffix.

 ### Tests
-The module is tested on Azure for each build with these [tests](https://github.com/eXpandFramework/Packages/tree/master/src/Tests/Reactive.Logger)
+The module is tested on Azure for each build with these [tests](https://github.com/eXpandFramework/Packages/tree/master/src/Tests/Xpand.XAF.s.Reactive.Logger.ReactiveLogger).
+All Tests run as per our [Compatibility Matrix](https://github.com/eXpandFramework/DevExpress.XAF#compatibility-matrix)
 ### Examples

 The module  can be used with all packages that use the API from Xpand.XAF.Modules.Reactive.
 It will persist the calls to the datastore using the `TraceEvent` object.
 Below we analyze what the logger logs when used from the [Xpand.XAF.Modules.Reactive.Logger.Client.Win](https://github.com/eXpandFramework/DevExpress.XAF/tree/lab/src/Modules/Reactive.Logger.Client.Win).